Download (PDF): David Roitstein CV 2016 short bio 2016 • Long Bio & Interview •

 Pianist and composer David Roitstein is the Jazz Program Director at California Institute of the Arts.
 He received his degrees from the University of Miami.
 As a young musician in the culturally diverse Florida city, Roitstein performed and recorded with a wide variety of artists, from Cuban wedding bands to emerging jazz talents such as Jaco Pastorius, Pat Metheny, and Carmen Lundy.
 He went on to work with many legendary singers including Mel Torme, Carmen McRae, and Frank Sinatra.

 David moved to Los Angeles in 1981, and, together with the world-renowned bassist Charlie Haden, created the innovative and award-winning CalArts Jazz Program in 1983.
 In 1990, with the support of Capitol Records and EMI Music, he established the annual CalArts Jazz CD project.
-Since then, he has produced twenty-eight CDs at Capitol Studios, documenting original compositions by CalArts students. (http://jazzarchive.calarts.edu)
+Since then, he has produced twenty-nine CDs at Capitol Studios, documenting original compositions by CalArts students. (http://jazzarchive.calarts.edu)

 In October 2007, Roitstein was designated the Mel Powell Chair at CalArts, one of four honorary endowed faculty chairs in the School of Music.